-For the first time this year, the SETAC Europe Return To Science Grant will be awarded to stimulate scientists (men or women) who have somehow experienced a temporary professional break.
+The SETAC Europe Return to Science Grant is awarded to stimulate scientists who have experienced a temporary professional break.
 This could be as a result of illness, family commitments or other reasons beyond their control.
-Recognizing how difficult it can be under certain circumstances to get started again, this grant is seen as a boost and an encouragement.
+Recognizing how difficult it can be to re-establish a scientific carrier after a period of absence, this grant is seen as a boost and an encouragement.

 The grant representing a value of € 1000,- could take several forms.
 Examples of what the grant could be dedicated to, include:

 - Registration to attend a SETAC Meeting, travel and accommodation;

 - Securing research funds by providing small grants (non-staff costs) to pump-prime research projects;